thewebinarts/landingpage/README.md

 ### Welcome to your Landing Page

-This project is an example of website made by our team of The Webinarts.
+This project is an example of website made by me and the team of The Webinarts.